eaquino17/ePortfolio/README.md

-Certainly!
-Here's a professional and concise `README.md` content for your GitHub ePortfolio project:

----

 # 🎓 My ePortfolio

 Welcome to my **ePortfolio**, a personal website built to showcase my academic journey, projects, certifications, and skills as a Computer Science student specializing in **Data Science** at Mapúa University.